-13 Google Adsense Approval Requirements in 2023
+13 Adsense Eligibility & Approval Requirements for Website and Web Apps 2023

 If you're looking to get approval from Google Adsense, this article will guide you.
 You'll understand all the official Google Adsense Eligibility Criteria and other requirements, which are not explicitly stated in Google documentation but can make Google Adsense approve your site in just a few days.

 Google has official eligibility requirements for AdSense approval and some "unofficial" eligibility requirements that don't necessarily get your application rejected but make profiting from the program possible by getting your AdSense approved fast and also keep your account save.
 They can also make your approval slow or act as a contributing factor to the main eligibility criteria.